T-Bank

 T-Bank (Т-Банк), formerly known as Tinkoff Bank is a Russian commercial bank based in Moscow and founded by Oleg Tinkov in 2006.
 Up until 2024, the bank did not have branches and was considered a neobank.
 It is the second largest provider of credit cards in Russia, and is one of the world's largest digital banks, as measured by the number of customers.

 As of March 2022, Tinkoff Bank has had its credit rating withdrawn in compliance with sanctions imposed as a result of the 2022 Russian invasion of Ukraine; shortly afterwards the bank was taken over by Interros and renamed to remove the reference to its founder.
+In April 2022, founder Oleg Tinkov claimed that he had been forced to sell his 35% ownership stake without the opportunity to negotiate its value, under pressure originating from the Putin administration.
+At the time, the bank's new leadership denied that Tinkov had been threatened, and framed his role in the recent management of the institution as minimal.

 On 1 January 2025, the large universal bank Rosbank was merged into T-Bank.

 History

 Entrepreneur Oleg Tinkov founded Tinkoff Credit Systems in 2006, after working with consultants from Boston Consulting Group to see if a bank without branches could work in Russia.
 Tinkov invested around $70 million in the bank, and based the bank on the American Capital One bank; Tinkov took over the Khimmashbank corporate bank in Moscow.
 In 2007, the bank received investment from Goldman Sachs.
 In 2013, Tinkoff was listed on the London Stock Exchange, raising $1.1 billion, and in the same year, the bank was named the Bank of the Year by the Financial Times' Banker magazine.

 In 2013, a Russian named Dmitry Agarkov attempted to sue the bank for 24 million rubles ($724,000); Agarkov had edited a 2008 credit card agreement with the bank, and the bank had accepted his edits.
 The legal action was later withdrawn by both the parties after an undisclosed settlement was reached.

 In 2015, the bank was officially renamed Tinkoff Bank, and was also named the Best Internet Retail Bank in Russia by the Global Finance magazine.